BrianHicks/brianthicks.com/content/json-survival-kit.md

 ---
-title: "I've been working on this Decoder for days and I haven't made any progress… send help!"
+title: "I've been working on this Elm JSON Decoder for days and I haven't made any progress… send help!"
 slug: json-survival-kit
 date: "2017-01-04T00:00:00-06:00"
 featureimage: "/json-survival-kit/cover_no_title.jpg"